European Drag Racing Championship: Alternates

 Ladders will be established at the end of qualification events.
 After this, pairings are unable to be changed.
 If a participate is unable to make the elimination first round, the fastest non-qualifier will be put in place as an alternate.
 Points and financial awards earned by the participant in the first round will still be awarded to the original qualifier.
 The original qualifier must be on the race track premises, along with the car at the commencement of the first round.
 The awards will be otherwise deducted, and the alternate will be given the round points and financial awards.

 Race Tracks

-The European Drag Racing Championship consists of six championship events across four host countries:
+The European Drag Racing Championship currently consists of four championship events across three host countries: In previous years, the championship has been run over six rounds in four countries.